infertux/zeyple/README.md

 Although tested only with [Postfix](http://www.postfix.org/), Zeyple should integrate nicely with any MTA which provides a [filter](http://www.postfix.org/FILTER_README.html "Postfix After-Queue Content Filter")/hook mechanism.
 Please let me know if you experiment with this.

+## Docker

+A [Docker image](https://gitlab.com/nebulon42/zeyple-docker) is available for development purposes.

 ## Vagrant

 A fully-setup test-environment is available to easily test your modifications.